 Ricardo José Rivera

-In previous seasons at the Lyric, Mr. Rivera sang Schaunard in La Bohème, Baron Douphol in La Traviata, and Sharpless in Madame Butterfly.
+For the Lyric Opera of Chicago, Mr. Rivera sang Schaunard in La Bohème, Baron Douphol in La Traviata, and Sharpless in Madame Butterfly.
 Notable covers included Marcello in La Bohème, and the title role in Mozart’s Don Giovanni.
 He was to sing Silvio in the company’s 2020-2021 production of I Pagliacci but the opera was cancelled due to COVID.

 Recent engagements include Claudio in Berlioz’s Béatrice et Bénédict and Angel #7 in the American premiere of contemporary opera Seven Angels by Luke Bedford, both with the Aspen Music Festival, Guglielmo in Così fan tutte with the International Lyric Academy of Rome and Silvano in Un ballo in maschera with Opera in the Heights.